KeystoneHQ/Keystone-developer-hub/research/cardano-qr-data-protocol.md

 ```

 #### CDDL for derivation key
-Since the main purpose of the key is to transfer public key data. the defination of crypto-hdkey will be kept on ly public keys.
+Since the main purpose of the key is to transfer public key data. the defination of crypto-hdkey will be kept only public keys.
 For HD-derivation-key, which will present the key data and its derivation path.
 The following specification is written in Concise Data Definition Language [CDDL] and includes the crypto-keypath spec above.
 ```
-; A derived key must be public, has an optional chain code, and ; may carry additional metadata about its use and derivation. derived-key = (
+; A derived key must be public, has an optional chain code, and ; may carry additional metadata about its use and derivation.
+; To maintain isomorphism with [BIP32] and allow keys to be derived from ; this key `chain-code`, `origin`, and `parent-fingerprint` must be present.
+; If `origin` contains only a single derivation step and also contains `source-fingerprint`, ; then `parent-fingerprint` MUST be identical to `source-fingerprint` or may be omitted. derived-key = (
 	key-data: key-data-bytes,
 	? chain-code: chain-code-bytes       ; omit if no further keys may be derived from this key